 “Finding information on the people is easy, but going deeper in the details and finding direct descendants of my people, especially Charles Shearer, has been quite challenging,” Coleman-Combs, a history major from Locust Grove, Virginia, said in mid-February.
 “I’ve learned different research techniques and how to dig deeper when finding information.”

 Other individuals profiled in the exhibit include, among others, Hannah Reynolds, an enslaved woman who was wounded during the Battle of Appomattox but died free; Confederate Brig.
-Gen. Samuel Garland, of Lynchburg, who was killed at the Battle of South Mountain, in Maryland; and Josephus Hopwood, who fought for the Union, was a prisoner of war in Richmond, and later founded Lynchburg College.
+Gen. Samuel Garland, of Lynchburg, who was killed at the Battle of South Mountain, in Maryland; and Josephus Hopwood, who fought for the Union, was a prisoner of war in Richmond, and later founded University of Lynchburg.

 “There is a great variety of individuals, coming from a lot of different backgrounds that the students have been researching,” said Meisner, who has a bachelor’s degree in history from Lynchburg and is currently working on a master’s in nonprofit leadership.
 “There are nurses, soldiers, and people that were not directly involved in an official capacity but [were] certainly still impacted.
 Their stories range from personal diaries, to battle experiences and prisoner of war experiences, as well as simply being in the right place at the right time to be connected to a historically significant event, such as the surrender at Appomattox.”

 After spending the fall researching people who will be featured in the exhibit, this spring Ian Pollock ’18 took on a bigger role.
 Alongside Meisner, Dr. Dinnella-Borrego, and Dr. Adam Dean, associate professor of history, he’s helping design the exhibit.
 He’s also gathering artifacts from Historic Sandusky and The American Civil War Museum and developing an overall theme.